TheSmartnik/underfinedmethod/source/posts/ruby-memory-profiling-in-practice.html.markdown

 ### Any unnecessary objects?

-Here is a couple examples to illustrate what I mean.
+Here is a couple of examples to illustrate what I mean.
 I recently had a problem with middleman.
 It constantly used more memory than my 512 MB dyno allowed.
-So I had to find a solition.
+So I had to find a solution.

 #### Middleman